nginxinc/nginx-gateway-fabric/docs/content/cli-help.md

-# Command-line Help
+---
+title: "Command line help"

-This document describes the commands available in the `gateway` binary of the `nginx-gateway` container.
+description: "Learn about the commands available in the gateway binary of the nginx-gateway container."
+weight: 400
+toc: true
+docs: "DOCS-000"
+---

 ## Static Mode